How to contribute

 when solving a bug.
 Adding the related issue number in the branch name helps keep the repository organized. - Now that your branch has been created, you can edit it.
 Make sure that you are in your branch by checking that the selected branch in the homepage is the one you created.

 - Select the file you want to change and press the "Edit" button in the top right corner.
 Select the "Edit single file" option and modify the page according to your needs.
+The pages are written in Markdown format (.md) — you can find a complete usage guide here.

 - Once you are happy with the result, commit your changes by pressing the "Commit changes" in the top right corner.
-Edit the commit message with a brief resume of the changes you made and commit.
+Edit the commit message with a brief summary of the changes you made and commit.

 Open merge requests